Italian road to socialism: Foreign politics

-Togliatti has always been appreciated in the Communist International for his diplomatic abilities, Leon Trotsky nicknamed him "The Comintern jurist".

-The Italian Communist Party, after the rise of fascism, dedicated his agenda in opposing every imperialist and aggressive politics guided by Mussolini.
+Togliatti was always appreciated in the Communist International (Comintern) for his diplomatic abilities, such that Leon Trotsky nicknamed him "The Comintern jurist".
+After the rise of fascism in Italy, the party dedicated his agenda in opposing every imperialist and aggressive politics guided by the Italian fascist dictator Benito Mussolini.
 It formed the Garibaldi Battalion, which served in the Spanish Civil War (1936–1939) defending the Spanish Republic.

-After the Italian invasion of Ethiopia the PCI sent some delegates, the most famous was Ilio Barontini, to train and lead the Ethiopian Resistance Movement.

-During the Italian Resistance the Party built a close relationship with the Yugoslav Partisans guided by Tito, which was interrupted after the Tito-Stalin split in 1948.
-The friendship resumed in 1955.
+After the Italian invasion of Ethiopia in 1935, the party sent some delegates, the most famous was Ilio Barontini, to train and lead the Ethiopian resistance movement (Arbegnoch).
+During the Italian Resistance and the Italian Civil War, the party built a close relationship with the Yugoslav Partisans guided by Josip Broz Tito, which was interrupted after the Tito–Stalin split in 1948; however, the friendship resumed in 1955.

-When the USSR invaded Hungary in 1956 the majority of the Party sustained the position of Khrushchev, even if someone was perplexed or opposed.

-When Mao Zedong broke the relations with Khrushchev's USSR in 1961, Togliatti wrote a work, the Yalta memorial, where he defended the right of building socialism in an autonomous way pursued by Mao.

-The Party had a great attention and very good opinion on the Non-Aligned Movement Countries.
+When the Soviet Union invaded Hungary in 1956, the majority of the PCI sustained the position of Khrushchev on the Hungarian Revolution of 1956, even if someone was perplexed or opposed.
+When Mao Zedong broke the relations with the Soviet Union under Khruschev in 1961, Togliatti wrote a work, the "Yalta Memorandum", where he defended the right of building socialism in an autonomous way pursued by Mao.
+The party had much attention and good opinion on the Non-Aligned Movement countries.
 Enrico Mattei's energy politics, abruptly interrupted by his death in 1962, was critically supported by the PCI.

-When the USSR invaded Czechoslovakia in 1968 the Party condemned the decision of Moscow.
+When the Soviet Union invaded Czechoslovakia in 1968 to end the Prague Spring, the party condemned the decision of Moscow.

-The PCI's foreign policy gradually took on a policy in defense of the national interest, distancing itself from the United States and the Soviet Union, although the USSR often had closer positions to those of the PCI.
-The national interest was identified in autonomy from the United States, in the construction of an autonomous Europe (with the promotion, together with the French Communist Party and the Spanish Communist Party, of Eurocommunism in the 1970s), in a policy of dialogue towards the countries of the Eastern Bloc and towards the Mediterranean countries.
+The PCI's foreign policy gradually took on a policy in defense of the national interest, distancing itself from the United States and the Soviet Union, although the Soviets often had closer positions to those of the PCI.
+The national interest was identified in autonomy from the United States and in the construction of an autonomous Europe with the promotion, together with the French Communist Party (PCF) and the Spanish Communist Party (PCE), of Eurocommunism in the 1970s, in a policy of dialogue towards the countries of the Eastern Bloc and towards the Mediterranean countries.

-The Italian road to socialism fully supported the decolonization process, and therefore all the national liberation movements, starting from the Cuban Revolution (1953–1959), the Vietnam Resistance (1955–1975), the Algerian War of Independence (1954 -1962), the Palestinian Resistance and all the others.

-The key of the international politics of the Italian road to socialism, already intuited by Togliatti and Longo and then explored further by Berlinguer, is that of a slow transition towards a "polycentric world" (it. mondo policentrico) which would born from the two big crossed phenomena, the decolonization and the end of Cold War.
+The Italian road to socialism fully supported the decolonization process and the related national liberation movements, starting from the Cuban Revolution (1953–1959), the Vietnam Resistance during the Vietnam War against the United States (1955–1975), the Algerian War of Independence (1954–1962), and the Palestinian Resistance and Palestine Liberation Organization (PLO), among others.
+The key of the international politics of the Italian road to socialism, already intuited by Togliatti and Longo and then explored further by Berlinguer, was that of a slow transition towards a "polycentric world" (mondo policentrico), which would born from the two big crossed phenomena, the decolonization and the end of Cold War.
 The task of the nations would be to govern this process by avoiding armed conflict and nuclear danger and instead using international law and diplomacy, avoiding hostile policies, both of an economic and war nature, towards any nation.